lynnpepin/5095/report.md

 We omit timestep $t$ in calculations which have no dependency between timesteps (which is most of them).

-## Notation used in networksimulation:
+## Notation used in network simulation:

 |||
 |-|-|